I’ve worked with circular saws on numerous projects, from intricate carpentry designs to everyday woodwork.

 Wear protective glasses to avoid sawdust and debris from harming your eyes.
 And because dust is an inevitable part of cutting operations, wearing a mask should also be a priority.

-Finally, we don’t encourage the use of loose work gloves.
-Instead of protecting you, they can get stuck in the circular saw (or any other power equipment) and hurt you.
+Lastly, I strongly discourage using loose work gloves.
+Instead of offering protection, they can get entangled in the circular saw or any other power equipment, potentially causing harm.

 Keep Your Body Away From the Blade